Saburō Kurusu: Biography

 In addressing Congress the next day, President Roosevelt said, "Indeed, one hour after Japanese squadrons had commenced bombing in Oahu, the Japanese ambassador to the United States and his colleague delivered to the Secretary of State a formal reply to a recent American message."

-After the bombing of Pearl Harbor, Kurusu was interned in the United States at Hot Springs, Virginia, until the United States and Japan negotiated an exchange of their diplomatic personnel and citizens.
-In June 1942, Kurusu sailed to Mozambique on board the ocean liner MS Gripsholm, which then brought back American ambassador to Japan Joseph Grew and other Americans who had been interned in Japan.
+After the bombing of Pearl Harbor, Kurusu, Nomura and other diplomats were interned in the United States at Hot Springs, Virginia, until the United States and Japan negotiated an exchange of their diplomatic personnel and citizens.
+In June 1942, the Japanese diplomats sailed to Portuguese Mozambique on board the ocean liner MS Gripsholm, which then brought back American ambassador to Japan Joseph Grew and other Americans who had been interned in Japan.
 Following the Allied victory in Japan, the American military tribunal elected in February 1946 decided not to prosecute either Kurusu or Nomura.
 Kurusu was a visiting professor at Tokyo University and lived at a country estate in Karuizawa with his wife, Alice.

 Like Nomura, Kurusu maintained for the rest of his life that he had been unaware of the plans for Pearl Harbor.
 "It must seem absurd to you," he told Frank Robertson of INS, "but it's true.
 The militarists kept their secret extremely well."
-He died at the age of 68.
+He died at the age of 68 in 1954.

+Personal life

+During his six-year service in Chicago, Kurusu married Alice Jay Little.
+He had three children, a son Ryō, and a daughter Jaye, who were both born in the United States; another daughter, Teruko Pia, was born in Italy in 1926.
+Both daughters married Americans and moved back to the United States.
+In August 1947, Pia married an American ex-US Army recreation officer, Frank W. White, who worked for the War Department in Japan.
+Neither of Pia's parents attended the wedding in Yokohama.
+Jaye married William J. Maddox Jr, an American soldier who would later become a major general.
+The only son, Captain Ryo Kurusu, was killed in a freak accident in 1945.
+Kurusu did not have any other son although an American newspaper erroneously reported that "his son, Captain Makoto "Norman" Kurusu, was killed in a dogfight over Chiba."
+After Saburo's death, Alice Kurusu adopted a girl.